Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 ------------------------------------------------|----------------------------------------------------------------------
-Bootloader is running                           | Glowing continuously CAN channel is closed                           | Turned OFF CAN channel is open and operating normally      | Blinking 1 Hz (slowly), short pulses (50 ms) CAN channel is open, CAN error passive          | Blinking 4 Hz (quickly) CAN channel is open, CAN bus off                | Blinking 10 Hz (frantically)
+Bootloader is running                           | Glowing continuously CAN channel is closed                           | Turned OFF CAN channel is open and operating normally      | Blinking 1 Hz (slowly) CAN channel is open, CAN error passive          | Blinking 4 Hz (quickly) CAN channel is open, CAN bus off                | Blinking 10 Hz (very quickly)

 While the bootloader is running, the traffic LED (green) is used to indicate the bootloader's status as follows: